Never feel like you’re not going to make the breakthrough and turn the corner. Stay focused. Stay driven and diabetes

 Peron was drawn to sports at a very early age.
 He enjoyed motor racing at first, but at 10, his parents found it too risky, and so he switched to cycling and soon began competing.
 He immediately found success and was already winning races in his first year.
 As he continued winning throughout Italy, he realized he might have the talent to be a professional cyclist.

 At 16, when Peron was diagnosed with type 1 diabetes, he thought his dream of racing was over.
 Fortunately, his doctor encouraged him to continue training and to use the bike as a way to manage his condition.
 After four successful seasons with Cyber Team-VC Breganze, the young sprinter was introduced to Team Novo Nordisk Sport Director, Massimo Podenzana, and joined the team the following season.

-Off the bike, the 32-year-old enjoys relaxing at home with his family.
+Off the bike, the 33-year-old enjoys relaxing at home with his family.
 He and his wife are proud parents to a son, Filippo and are expecting their second child.

 - 19th – Circuito de Getxo-Memorial Hermanos Otxoa

 - 3rd – Tour of Estonia, Stage 1

 - 5th – Tour of Estonia, Stage 1

 - 7th – Tour de Hongrie, Stage 2